agasca94/react-blog/README.md

 ----
 ## Stack
-This frontend made using the Javascript framework React.
+This frontend was made using the Javascript framework React in conjunction with the global state managment library Redux.

 ----
 ## Installation and usage